HanyaAdel/Four-card-feature-section/README.md

 Users should be able to:

 - View the optimal layout for the component depending on their device's screen size
-- See a hover state on desktop for the Sign Up call-to-action

 ### Screenshot